-Dan Howdle February 13th, 2024
+Dan Howdle December 13th, 2024

-When you sign up for a new broadband deal, you will also have to agree to a contract – whether this is for a fixed period like 18 months, or on a month-to-month rolling basis.
+When you sign up for a new broadband deal, you will also have to agree to a contract – whether this is for a fixed period like 18 or 24 months, or on a month-to-month rolling basis.

 Broadband contracts may seem simple on the surface, but terms and conditions can vary widely between providers.
 It’s important to read the small print to fully understand your rights and obligations.
 This guide will tell you everything you need to know about broadband contracts – from the basics to the finer points.